 You will have in-depth trap systems, entire passive skill trees to bring your ideas to life, and even various loot dropped by enemies for further upgrades.
 While the graphics of the game will take you back a few decades, that'll leave plenty of room for quality gameplay to shine.Download Dungeon Warfare 2

 Final Fantasy Tactics: The War of the Lions

 Everybody knows Final Fantasy, but only those in love with strategy games can say the same about Final Fantasy Tactics: War of the Lions.
-In this game you'll be faced with enemies they've previously gotten familiar with, but also new ones.
-There are many reasons as to why this game is great, but only one that might take away from that - the controls.
+You'll face enemies that you have previously gotten familiar with, but also new ones.
+There are many reasons why this FF is great, but the only one that might take away from that - are controls.

-If you don't mind relatively smaller touch controls, and you're up for some FF-style challenges, then you'll be in for a treat.
+If you don't mind relatively smaller touch controls and are up for some FF-style challenges, you'll be in for a treat.
 We loved playing it, and you can read about what to expect while playing this game in our Final Fantasy Tactics: The War of the Lions review.Download Final Fantasy Tactics: The War of the Lions

 Kingdom: Two Crowns

 A side-scrolling micro strategy game that strips a lot of the fiddly stuff out of the strategy genre.
 In its place is an intuitive 2D side-scrolling system and a pleasantly accessible learning curve, as you trot back and forth building up your empire.
 You'll recruit various villagers and pay them for their work (in other words, to build your empire) like every respectable monarch out there.

 Except... things can get messy sometimes.
 It will not be as challenging as other strategy names on the list, you might find yourself lacking funds and thus set you back a good while.
 Managing your resources is an art in Kingdom: Two Crowns, and if you're looking for a more laid-back strategy game, this one makes for a great choice.